jack8557/An_AntiCheat_Base/README.md

 # An Anticheat Base

 **An Anticheat Base** was made to reduce the amount of boilerplate when making an anticheat.
 With An Anticheat Base, anticheat creation will become *child's play*.
 AAB was built using **Kotlin**, so Kotlin users might benefit more from this, but it shouldn't be a problem for Java users.
-Powered by *PacketEvents* made by retrooper and designed with performance in mind, AAB should easily deliver great performance results.
+Powered by [*PacketEvents* by *retrooper*](https://github.com/retrooper/packetevents) and designed with performance in mind, AAB should easily deliver great performance results.

 # Usage